Fall2023-CS4090-Group-2/capstone-project-2023/README.md

 1. Select your `difficulty` on the main menu screen

-2. Next, click `Play` and enjoy while you study!
+2. Next, click `Play` and have fun while you study!

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <br/><center></center>